d12frosted/elpa-mirror/gnu/denote-readme.txt

   official channels ([Contributing]).

-[Contributing] See section 14
+[Contributing] See section 15

-10.3 Split an Org subtree into its own note ───────────────────────────────────────────
+11.3 Split an Org subtree into its own note ───────────────────────────────────────────

   With Org files in particular, it is common to have nested headings which could be split off into their own standalone notes.
-In Org parlance an entry with all its subheadings is a “subtree”.
-With the following code, the user places the point inside the heading they want to split off and invokes the command `my-denote-split-org-subtree'.
+In Org parlance, an entry with all its subheadings is a “subtree”.
+With the following code, the user places the point inside the heading they want to split off and invokes the command `my-denote-org-extract-subtree'.
   It will create a note using the heading’s text and tags for the new file.
 The contents of the subtree become the contents of the new note and are removed from the old one.

   ┌────
-  │ (defun my-denote-split-org-subtree ()
+  │ (defun my-denote-org-extract-subtree ()
-  │   "Create new Denote note as an Org file using current Org subtree."
+  │   "Create new Denote note using current Org subtree.
+  │ Make the new note use the Org file type, regardless of the value │ of `denote-file-type'.
+  │
+  │ Use the subtree title as the note's title.
+If available, use the │ tags of the heading are used as note keywords.
+  │
+  │ Delete the original subtree."
   │   (interactive)
-  │   (let ((text (org-get-entry))
+  │   (if-let ((text (org-get-entry))
-  │ 	(heading (org-get-heading :no-tags :no-todo :no-priority :no-comment)) │ 	(tags (org-get-tags)))
+  │ 	   (heading (org-get-heading :no-tags :no-todo :no-priority :no-comment))) │       (progn
-  │     (delete-region (org-entry-beginning-position) (org-entry-end-position)) │     (denote heading tags 'org)
+  │ 	(delete-region (org-entry-beginning-position) (org-entry-end-position)) │ 	(denote heading (org-get-tags) 'org)
-  │     (insert text)))
+  │ 	(insert text))
-  └────
+  │     (user-error "No subtree to extract; aborting"))) └────

   Have a different workflow?
 Feel welcome to discuss it in any of our official channels ([Contributing]).

-[Contributing] See section 14
+[Contributing] See section 15

-10.4 Narrow the list of files in Dired ──────────────────────────────────────
+11.4 Narrow the list of files in Dired ──────────────────────────────────────

   Emacs’ standard file manager (or directory editor) can read a regular